mcdemarco/the-new-kitchen-cookbook/vegetables/squash.md

 ## Kobucha Squash

-Cut longitudinally.
 Rub with olive oil and optionally add maple syrup, cinammon, and salt to taste.
 Bake cut side up at 400° for 45 minutes.

 Optionally you can slice this up into handy pieces (possibly after a bit of pre-baking, because it's a tough squash).
 Toss with a similar mixture of toppings, and bake only 20 minutes at 400°.
 I haven't tried it yet, but it might reduce some of the crumbliness of this squash.